-Unlike some towns, Burnsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burnsville are a mix of both white- and blue-collar jobs.
-Overall, Burnsville is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Burnsville who work in sales jobs (13.46%), food service (11.35%), and management occupations (10.00%).
+Burnsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Burnsville is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Burnsville who work in food service (12.30%), sales jobs (10.68%), and management occupations (7.70%).

 Being a small town, Burnsville does not have a public transit system used by locals to get to and from work.

-The per capita income in Burnsville in 2010 was $23,705, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $94,820 for a family of four.
-Burnsville also has one of the higher rates of people living in poverty in the nation, with 33.40% of its population below the federal poverty line.
+The per capita income in Burnsville in 2010 was $25,516, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $102,064 for a family of four.
+However, Burnsville contains both very wealthy and poor people as well.

+Burnsville is a somewhat ethnically-diverse town.
 The people who call Burnsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burnsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burnsville include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Burnsville include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Burnsville is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Scandinavian languages.